PerchunPak/apykuma/README.md

     # Optional; sleeps for N seconds before pinging Kuma, in case if you run `apykuma` right before starting your service
     #           (if service fails, `apykuma` won't start as well).
 The recommended value is 10 seconds
     delay=0,
+    # Optional; function that is called when during ping we encourage an error
+    #           it is done to notify you about (e.g.) network errors, and to not
+    #           stop the process of pinging kuma on such errors
+    #
+    #           by default, it logs an error using `logging` library (default value is shown below),
+    #           also supports async functions
+    handle_exception=lambda e: logging.getLogger("apykuma").exception(e),
 )
 ```